anonymous-algorithms/research-artifacts_ALENEX27/workflows/experiment4.md

 1. **Wall clock time** — obtained using `/usr/bin/time -v`.
 2. **Peak memory usage** — `Maximum resident set size` reported by `/usr/bin/time -v`.

-Both measurements are summarized using the median of the 11 repetitions.

 The generated graph is written to a single `output.gfa` and overwritten between runs.
 Logs are retained.